mntsx/thoad/README.md

 Returns a pair:

-1. **Gradient tensor**: the computed partial derivatives, shaped according to output and input dimensions (respecting `keep_batch`/`keep_schwarz`).
+1. **Derivative tensor**: the computed partial derivatives, shaped according to output and input dimensions (respecting `keep_batch`/`keep_schwarz`).
 2. **Metadata tuple**

    - **Shapes** (`Tuple[Shape, ...]`): the original shape of each leaf tensor.
    - **Indeps** (`Tuple[Indep, ...]`): for each variable, indicates which output axes remained independent (batch) vs. which were merged into derivative axes.
    - **VPerm** (`Tuple[int, ...]`): a permutation that maps the internal derivative layout to the requested `variables` order.

-Use the combination of independent-dimension info and shapes to reshape or interpret the returned gradient tensor in your workflow.
+Use the combination of independent-dimension info and shapes to reshape or interpret the returned derivative tensor in your workflow.

 ---